 We may encounter unforeseen situations in the manufacturing and assembly of our products that would result in delays or shortfalls in our production.
-For example, we completed the consolidation of our manufacturing operations in the new space in July 2014, and expect to complete the site qualification in August 2014.
-A delay in the site qualification process could adversely affect our manufacturing activities.
-In addition, our production processes and assembly methods may have to change to accommodate any significant future expansion of our manufacturing capacity, which may increase our manufacturing costs, delay production of our products, reduce our product margin, and adversely impact our business.
-If our manufacturing activities are adversely impacted by our move, or if we are otherwise unable to keep up with demand for our products by successfully manufacturing, assembling, testing, and shipping our products in a timely manner, our revenue could be impaired, market acceptance for our products could be adversely affected and our customers might instead purchase our competitors' products.
+For example, our production processes and assembly methods may have to change to accommodate any significant future expansion of our manufacturing capacity, which may increase our manufacturing costs, delay production of our products, reduce our product margin, and adversely impact our business.

-All of our IFCs for commercial sale are manufactured at our facility in Singapore.
+Additionally, all of our IFCs for commercial sale are manufactured at our facility in Singapore.
 Production of the elastomeric block that is at the core of our IFCs is a complex process requiring advanced clean rooms, sophisticated equipment, and strict adherence to procedures.
 Any contamination of the clean room, equipment malfunction, or failure to strictly follow procedures can significantly reduce our yield in one or more batches.
 We have in the past experienced variations in yields due to such factors.
 A drop in yield can increase our cost to manufacture our IFCs or, in more severe cases, require us to halt the manufacture of our IFCs until the problem is resolved.
 Identifying and resolving the cause of a drop in yield can require substantial time and resources.

-In addition, developing an IFC for a new application may require developing a specific production process for that type of IFC.
+Furthermore, developing an IFC for a new application may require developing a specific production process for that type of IFC.
 While all of our IFCs are produced using the same basic processes, significant variations may be required to ensure adequate yield of any particular type of IFC.
 Developing such a process can be very time consuming, and any unexpected difficulty in doing so can delay the introduction of a product.